 Once in the program, members receive a list of pregnancy related questions to point out any problems during pregnancy to watch for, along with information on nutrition, newborn care and other topics helpful to new parents.
 Members will receive different kinds of care based on how they answer the questions.
 Those who join will also receive a book about pregnancy and infant care.
 Special Beginnings staff can talk to your doctor about your needs.

-If you are pregnant and would like to sign up for Special Beginnings, please call customer service at 1-888-657-6061 (TTY 711).
+If you are pregnant and would like to sign up for Special Beginnings, please call customer service at 1-888-657-6061 (TTY: 711).
 You can also email us at Special Beginnings.
-See the Special Beginnings brochure to learn more.
+Check the Special Beginnings brochure to learn more.

 - Condition Management — Are you at risk for a chronic condition such as asthma, diabetes, or heart disease?
 Or maybe you need help managing your condition?
 Our team of registered nurses and other health care professionals are here to with you and your doctor.

-- Service Management — You may receive service management services based on your health assessment needs.
+- Service Coordination — You may receive services based on your health assessment needs.
 These services will help you to reach your health goals.

 - 24/7 Nurseline — if you have questions, our nurses have answers.
 This help line is staffed 24 hours a day with registered nurses who can help you get answers to your health questions.
 If an unexpected medical situation arises, a nurse can help you decide if you should call your doctor, visit the ER or urgent care, or treat the problem yourself.
 You can call the number on the back of your ID card to get the 24/7 Nurseline number for your plan.

-- Aunt Bertha — This website helps you find the resources you need for food, housing, legal issues, financial issues and more.
+- Findhelp — This website helps you find the resources you need for food, housing, legal issues, financial issues and more.
 Find programs, connect to services and apply for assistance.